Skip to content

 Hebdomas history

-Note: some sources suggest the firm Aubry, Graizely & Godat was formed to produce the watch, but there is no mention of such a firm in Mikrolisk.
-However, Aubry’s ongoing involvement with Arthur Graizely is consistent across multiple source.
-Therefore I think it is likely that Aubry was involved in the business until he retired in 1912.
+Note: Some sources suggest the firm Aubry, Graizely & Godat was formed to produce the watch, but there is no mention of such a firm in Mikrolisk.
+However, Aubry’s ongoing involvement with Arthur Graizely is consistent across multiple sources.
+Therefore, I think it is likely that Aubry was involved in the business until he retired in 1912.

-At some point in the early 20th century (the dates differ across sources, 1900, 1906 or 1913) the peculiar-looking watch came to the attention of Otto Schild of Grenchen.
+At some point in the early 20th century (the dates differ across sources, 1900, 1906 or 1913), the peculiar-looking watch came to the attention of Otto Schild of Grenchen.
 Schild and Graizely entered into some form of partnership to produce the Hebdomas watches, most likely under the name of Graizely & Cie.
-In 1915, the Graizely name disappeared and the Hebdomas watch continued to be produced by Schild & Cie.
-The Hebdomas 8-day movement was produced through to the 1950s, although the Hebdomas brand played a lesser part in the activities of Schild & Cie.
-There was a pocket watch revival in the late 1960s and the Hebdomas brand was resurrected.
+In 1915, the Graizely name disappeared, and the Hebdomas watch continued to be produced by Schild & Cie.
+The Hebdomas 8-day movement was produced through to the 1950s, although the Hebdomas brand played a lesser part in the activities of Schild & Cie (The story of the 8-day pocket watch at Grail Watch).
+There was a pocket watch revival in the late 1960s, and the Hebdomas brand was resurrected.
 The Hebdomas movement continued in production through the 1970s, sold mostly as a pocket watch.
 Schild & Cie survived as a business until the 1980s.

 Hebdomas name